JetBrains/Qodana/topics/qodana-intellij-docker-techs.md

   -changes           Inspect uncommitted changes and report new problems
 ```

-[//]: # "Why "uncommited changes"?
-I heard that -changes allows to see "changes only" "
+[//]: # "Why uncommitted changes?
+I heard that -changes allows to see changes only "

-Examples of execution tuneup:
+### Examples of execution tuneup
+{id="qodana-execution-tuneup"}

-- Override the default inspectio    n profile:
+- Override the default inspection profile:

   ```shell
    docker run ... -v <inspection-profile.xml>:/data/profile.xml <image-name>
    ```
 Do not specify any profile to use the default `qodana.recommended`.

-[//]: # "Is the last line OK?
-Why the command does not use -profileName??"
+For more options of how to specify a profile, see [Order of resolving a profile](#Order+of+resolving+a+profile).

 - Save a report in HTML.
 By default, the HTML report will be stored in a separate `report/` subdirectory under the `results` directory.
 This location could be configured with `--report-dir`.